Lacrimal Disorders | Dry Eye Treatment | Frantz EyeCare

 Conjunctivitis is an inflammation of the lining of the eye.
 It can be caused by bacteria (as in “pink eye”), viruses, chemicals, allergies, and more.
 It is sometimes difficult to tell exactly which is the real cause.

 Prevention is important for avoiding the disease and stopping its spread.
-Careful washing of the hands, the use of clean handkerchiefs, and avoidance of contagious individuals are all helpful.
-Little children frequently get conjunctivitis because of their lack of understanding about hygiene and a resulting contact with germs.
+Careful washing of hands, the use of clean handkerchiefs, and avoidance of contagious individuals are all helpful.
+Little children frequently get conjunctivitis because of their lack of understanding about hygiene and the resulting contact with germs.

 Chalazion